 Beaches and nature

 Šunj Beach on Lopud Island is my top pick for sunbathing and swimming.
-Its shallow, sandy shore and crystal-clear waters is perfect for families.
+Its shallow, sandy shore and crystal-clear waters are perfect for families.
 It is also a great place to anker for a few hours if you arrive by boat.
+I would say it is one of the highlights of the Elaphiti Islands and one of the best sandy beaches in Croatia.

 Šipan Island holds a Guinness World Record for having the highest number of olive trees in comparison to its size.
 I love hiking through olive groves and vineyards.
 The lush Mediterranean vegetation offers breathtaking views of the Adriatic Sea.
 Birdwatchers will enjoy spotting various species in these natural habitats.